Skip to main content

 Via Qovery API

-Advanced settings are configured using the Qovery API:
+You can also configure advanced settings using the Qovery API:

 curl -X PATCH "https://api.qovery.com/cluster/{cluster_id}/advancedSettings" \